Welcome

 Rotarians also have a lot to share with each other, with youth and with members of the wider community who can learn and benefit from their expertise.
 In this way, one uses one’s “vocation” as a conduit of service.

-Camp Enterprise – a 3 day program for senior high school students with a particular interest in business and entrepreneurship.
+- Camp Enterprise – a 3 day program for senior high school students with a particular interest in business and entrepreneurship.
+For many years, the 10 Rotary clubs in Waterloo and Wellington developed and ran this program.
+Unfortunately, it did not “come back” after the Covid shutdowns.

-College Heights Mentoring – The Rotary Club of Guelph has had an ongoing relationship with the College Heights Secondary School in order to encourage students who often go directly into the work force from high school, using the hands on training that CHSS gives them.
-The pandemic has taught us that our essential workers keep us all healthy, fed and provided for in many very important ways.
+- College Heights Mentoring – For many years, the Rotary Club of Guelph had an ongoing relationship with the College Heights Secondary School in order to encourage their students who often go directly into the work force from high school, using the hands on training that CHSS gives them.
+The pandemic taught us that our essential workers keep us all healthy, fed and provided for in many very important ways.
 In addition, the Rotary Club of Guelph, in honour of former Rotarian Don Bower, each year provides a scholarship to a worthy CHSS graduate, to provide a “leg up” for their continued education or work place employment.
+The mentoring activities did not “come back” after Covid shutdowns, but the annual scholarship to a deserving student has continued without a break.

-RYLA – This Rotary Youth Leadership Award program teaches leadership skills to young adults over the age of 18.
+- RYLA – This Rotary Youth Leadership Academy program teaches leadership skills to young adults over the age of 18.
+It is developed and presented by our Rotary District 7080.
 The program provides hands-on situations and case studies that encourage participants to be leaders in the future within their chosen fields.
+Every year, our club sponsors at lease one deserving student to attend this 4 day residential program.

-Career Education Council – The Rotary Club of Guelph was instrumental in the formation of this organization a few decades ago, and is looking to re- ignite club interest and involvement in the CEC, connecting students with workplaces.
+- Career Education Council – The Rotary Club of Guelph was instrumental in the formation of this organization in the 1990s, and continues to engage club interest and involvement in the CEC, connecting students with workplaces as well as granting funds towards workshops run by the CEC for students.

 Sources: